eeshanacharya1992/eeshanacharya1992/README.md

  </h1>

 <samp>
-I am a working as a QA Intern  in GroTechMinds.
-I have good knowledge in Manual Testing, Selenium CoreJava and TestNG
+Currently working as a QA Intern  in GroTechMinds.
+Possess good knowledge in Manual Testing, Selenium CoreJava and TestNG
 </samp>

 ## Tools used